SuB1X-Coin/documentation/README.md

 ----

-If you contribute to this repository, please leave your Rupaya address so that we can thank you for your help.
+If you contribute to this repository, please leave your SUB1X address so that we can thank you for your help.